Ncuti Gatwa: 2023–2025: Doctor Who

-He debuted in "The Giggle", the third of the 60th anniversary specials, on 9 December 2023, and starred in his first full episode, "The Church on Ruby Road" on Christmas Day 2023, which was followed by the show's fourteenth series.
-His performance in Doctor Who has earned praise from critics.
-Many writers for The Independent called Gatwa's acting "interstellar" and "mesmerising."
+Gatwa debuted in "The Giggle", the third of the 60th anniversary specials, on 9 December 2023, and starred in his first full episode, "The Church on Ruby Road" on Christmas Day 2023, which was followed by the show's fourteenth series.
+His performance in Doctor Who earned praise from critics.
+The Independent praised his "interstellar lead performance" and "megawatt charm".
+Variety wrote that his acting elevated the season, referencing his "refreshing dynamism that makes the season a uniquely mesmerizing watch".
 Naina Bajekal of Time magazine believed that Gatwa was "bringing Doctor Who into a new era."
 Mary McNamara of Los Angeles Times called Gatwa "an absolute delight" and wrote that his "unbridled exuberance makes this an easy sell and serves as a data bridge between new viewers and old."
-He was nearly cast in the Jesse Eisenberg film A Real Pain as Rwandan genocide survivor Eloge, but scheduling conflicts with Doctor Who led to Kurt Egyiawan being cast in the role instead.
+For his performance, Gatwa received the 2024 BAFTA Cymru Award for Best Actor, and was nominated for the Critics' Choice Television Award for Best Actor in a Drama Series.